-The Learning Commons houses the Writing Center, Math Science Center, Computer Support Desk, library & reference support, study pods, and an open computer lab, in one convenient location.
+The Learning Commons houses the Writing Center, Math Science Center, Computer Support Desk, the Lisa Gorman English Language Learning Center, library & reference support, study pods, and an open computer lab, in one convenient location.
 This technology-rich space offers students the ability to collaborate, connect, learn, and share knowledge with their peers and teachers.